frappe/erpnext_documentation/user/manual/en/accounts/opening-balance.md

 Once all assets and liabilities have been imported, the balance of **Temporary Opening** ledger should be zero.

-After completing the accounting entries, the trial balance report will look as shown below.

 ## 5. Video
 <div>
   <div class='embed-container'>